Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - [ ] Yes, but only when the object is first parsed.
 - [ ] No, you can never assume object keys will be in order.

-*Not confident.
-If someone knows exact answer please contribute in this repository and mark the correct answer.*

 #### Q71.
 With what character should object keys be enclosed?

 - [ ] `*`